 We journey to a lesser visited region but one of the best game viewing regions in Zambia, the Lower Zambezi.
 The next two days we will safari by boat looking for some of the common animals that are sighted all year round such as elephant, buffalo, hippo and crocodile.
 Further down the river within the Lower Zambezi National Park, lion and hyena are regularly sighted.
 Leopard and wild dog are not uncommon.
 Dinner and overnight in Lower Zambezi.

 Day 13: Lake Kariba, Zimbabwe

-Today we say good by to Zambia as we cross the border into Zimbabwe and make our way to Lake Kariba, Zimbabwe's largest lake.
+Today we say good by to Zambia as we cross the border into Zimbabwe and make our way to Lake Kariba, Zimbabwe's largest lake, which is also shared with Zambia.
 Our destination on the lake is Spurwing Island, accessible by boat transfer only.
 On arrival, enjoy a boat cruise to spot some of the hippos and crocodiles that live in the lake.
 In the afternoon, we will explore the Matusadona National Park with a spectacular game drive.
 Keep an eye open for lions, cheetahs and leopards and if you're lucky, the endangered black rhino.
 Dinner and overnight on Spurwing Island.

 Day 14: To Great Zimbabwe Ruins

 Today we have an early start as we make the long journey to the greatest medieval city in sub-Saharan Africa, The Great Zimbabwe ruins.
 Enroute we stop in the capital city of Harare for lunch.